Last Updated on December 11, 2022

 That’s all there is to it, except to enjoy your poinsettia.

-If you bought a poinsettia for yourself or received one as a gift, here’s a video clip from Laura at GardenAnswer that shares some helpful poinsettia care insights.
+If you bought a poinsettia or received one as a gift, here’s a video clip with some helpful poinsettia care insights.

 Everything from what to look for when choosing a poinsettia, keeping it beautiful throughout the holiday season, and continuing to grow it after the holidays.
 It’s all summed up here.